coderaaron/hooniverse/README.md

 ## Working with styles

-### WashU brand
+### Hooniverse brand

-The WashU brand Sass file (`_washu-brand.scss`) provides variables for approved brand colors and font stacks.
+The Hooniverse brand Sass file (`_hooniverse-brand.scss`) provides variables for approved brand colors and font stacks.
 Use these variables any place that you would normally use a hex value or font stack.

 ### Grid system

-Chauvenet uses a 12-column grid system, taken in part from Bootstrap v4.
+Hooniverse uses a 12-column grid system, taken in part from Bootstrap v4.
 Classes are available for use in the following format:

 `.col-[breakpoint]-[number of columns]`